NesoHQ/bgce-stream/README.md

 ## 📋 Roadmap

-See [Roadmap](docs/ROADMAP.md) for detailed development plans and upcoming features.
+See [Roadmap](docs/ROADMAP.md) for detailed development plans and upcoming features for bgce-stream.

 ## 🛠️ Technology Stack